temitope/cultureandcode/README.md

   //to call the function
   show_my_culture();
 ```
   1. Decide on the type of function you want to implement.
-  2. After creating your function make sure to "call" your function.
+Then create it and call it.

 See this fiddle for reference (we chose the random function) - https://jsfiddle.net/topeson/5jeqme82/